 Is OGX Owned By A Non-Cruelty-Free Parent Company?

 Yes.
-OGX Certified is owned by Johnson & Johnson, parent corporation that still engages in animal testing in 2023.
+OGX is owned by Kenvue (a spin-off of Johnson & Johnson) and a parent corporation that still engages in animal testing in 2023.

 Some cruelty-free consumers may choose to purchase and support cruelty-free brands owned by animal-tested parent corporations as they hope it will convince the parent company to become cruelty-free.

-But in this case, OGX is NOT cruelty-free, and neither is its parent corporation, Johnson & Johnson.
+But in this case, OGX is NOT cruelty-free, and neither is its parent corporation, Kenvue.

 Does OGX Test on Animals?